 Liberty Industrial assisted the client with the preparation of documentation critical for obtaining development consent from the NSW Department of Planning & Environment due to the refinery’s status as State Significant Infrastructure.

 A comprehensive inspection and validation strategy was adopted to identify the hydrocarbon associated hazards throughout the refinery.
 The information was invaluable in the development of risk mitigation strategies and the implementation of adequate control measures.

 Significant structures demolished include the Platformer Reactor structure, Reactor and Stripper structure and the refinery’s five reinforced concrete chimney stacks.
-The 60 metre tall 1000 tonne Platformer Reactor structure demolition was a predetermined mechanically induced collapse.
-A carefully designed and calculated sequence of structural preweakening was undertaken with a 120 tonne excavator used to apply sufficient inertia to induce a controlled demolition.
+The 60 metres tall 1000 tonne Platformer Reactor structure demolition was a predetermined mechanically induced collapse.
+A carefully designed and calculated sequence of structural preweakening was undertaken with a 120-tonne excavator used to apply sufficient inertia to induce a controlled demolition.

-The 65 metre tall, 1,500 tonne Reactor and Stripper structure was demolished using controlled explosive techniques.
+The 65 metres tall, 1,500-tonne Reactor and Stripper structure was demolished using controlled explosive techniques.
 Explosives were used to fragment four of the structure’s seven reinforced concrete foundations and forcing the structure to hinge over the remaining supports, collapsing the structure.

 Liberty Industrial used ASI Extreme Loading for Structures demolition simulation software to demonstrate our proposed demolition methodology for this structure to key regulatory stakeholders, demonstrating how it would react upon implosion of four of the structure’s seven reinforced concrete foundations, and hinge over the remaining supports to collapse the structure in a controlled manner.

 The project culminated with the demolition of five 80-100 metre high reinforced concrete chimney stacks.
 All five 1000 tonne concrete structures were demolished through the controlled use of explosives.